This is the TDMST Weekly Round-Up of news affecting professional truck drivers, written by Vicki Simons for the week ending March 10, 2018.

 - A trucker who "failed to maintain his lane" and consequently overturned his rig along I-10 in Okaloosa County, Florida, spilled "nearly 60,000 pounds of beer onto the highway" at 2:40 a.m.

 This makes me wonder if the trucker was drowsy -- and if so, why he didn't take a break.

 - When a "train collided with a truck carrying hydrochloric acid in Centerville, Pennsylvania" on March 6, 2018, "Hazmat crews were sent to the crash scene ... to stop 4,400 gallons of [the] acid from reaching the nearby Monongahela River".

 Eleven people, including the trucker, were injured and nearby homes were evacuated.

-says that "the cause of the crash was unclear", there is only one way for a moving train to hit a truck -- and that is if the truck is on
+Although the article says that "the cause of the crash was unclear", there is only one way for a moving train to hit a truck -- and that is if the truck is on the tracks.

 The first questions that came to my mind were, "How low is the bridge?" and "Is the bridge clearance clearly marked?"
 These questions were not answered in the article.